ilkerarslan/NovaML.jl/README.md

 ## Features

 - Unified API using Julia's multiple dispatch and functor-style callable objects
-- Comprehensive set of algorithms for classification, regression, and clustering
+- Algorithms for classification, regression, and clustering
 - Preprocessing tools for data scaling, encoding, and imputation
 - Model selection and evaluation utilities
 - Ensemble methods